 Protein is one of the three macronutrients the body needs to produce energy.
 Each gram of protein provides us with 4 calories of energy.
 I like to think of proteins as the builder macronutrient because it is one of the most important building blocks for the body.
 Proteins are made from hundreds of smaller molecules called amino acids, which can combine in a variety of ways to produce:

 - Immune cells

-Although the body can recycle its protein through the breakdown of old protein to make new ones, it is not a perfect process.
+Although the body can recycle its protein through the breakdown of older proteins, it’s not a perfect process.
 This is why having adequate amounts of good quality protein in our diet is important to carry out repairs, maintenance and growth.

 There are 20 amino acids found in nature, 9 of which are essential because humans cannot create them in sufficient amounts and so, we must get them from our diet.
 The order of the amino acids in a protein will determine the way the protein folds and performs.

 Typically, the daily protein recommendation of an average adult is 0.8g for each kilogram (kg) of body weight or 20-25% of your daily energy requirement.
-So, the recommendation for a 70 kg individual would be 56g protein per day.
-(BTW, this isn’t straight up 56g of meat or nuts).
+So, the recommendation for a 70 kg individual would be 56g of protein per day.
+(BTW, this isn’t straight-up 56g of meat or nuts).

 EUFIC as well as the BNF have wonderful information on what you could include daily.
 Two – three servings of animal protein or 4 – 5 servings of plant-based protein (or a combination of both) could provide you with sufficient protein for the day, in addition to other nutrients.

 However, during childhood, adolescence, pregnancy and breastfeeding there is a higher demand for protein.
 Elderly populations (>65 years) also have different protein requirements to reduce the loss of skeletal muscle mass (sarcopenia).
 You can always speak to a Registered (Associate) Nutritionist or Registered dietitian if you need more details on your own individual needs.